 | Total per head | ₱9,600 - ₱14,900 | ₱12,800 - ₱19,200 |

 Backyard operations save on labor (family-run) and housing (simpler structures), but typically have worse FCR and higher mortality, which can offset those savings.
 Commercial setups spend more upfront but achieve better feed efficiency and uniformity.
+Honestly, most backyard farmers in the Visayas end up somewhere in the middle of these ranges.

 Feed Cost Detail by Growth Phase